JianyuZheng5/Fully-Unsupervised-Cross-lingual-POS-Tagging/README.md

 ## Step3: Calibrating the annotation results through the multi-source projection technique
-Use the ```calibrate.py``` script to calibrate the POS-tagged results of each target language's words from the four source languages.
+Use the ```calibrate.py``` script to calibrate the POS-tagged results of words in each target language side.

 ## Step4: Training a neural POS tagger for the target language